wistepha/EHR-1.0/README.md

 * rateXX.root
 > Contains hits per event distributions for individual wires.
 The measurements were performed with a rate parameter of XX.
 The phase shift performed, if mentioned in the file name, was 10.4 ns.

+* multi-scan-extana.py
+> Performs the same analysis which multi-scan.py performs. extana2 allows to change the data file for each data point.
+This was used to combine the analysis of multi-scan-runX.root and multi-scan-runX-addY.root files.